symbiote/silverstripe-treehugger/README.md

 Add additional menus (such as footer, sidebars) programmatically.

-This will automatically add a checkbox in Settings for each page type as well as give you a GridField to manage all the menus on if you visit a "Site" page type (Multisites only)
+This will automatically add a checkbox in Settings for each page type as well as give you a GridField to manage all the menus on SiteConfig. ("Site" page type if you're using Multisites module)

 # Composer Install

 ```
-composer require silbinarywolf/silverstripe-treehugger:~1.0
+composer require silbinarywolf/silverstripe-treehugger:~1.1.0
 ```

 # Quick Start